Gh053d413x/Admin_Terminal/README.md

 The password is encrypted which means if you want to change your user's password then you have to do it within the settings menu in the terminal

 Accounts can be disabled

+Accounts can be set as admins

+---

+## Admin Password Information

+The admin password is stored in the settings file with a custom made API

+The password is encrypted which means if you want to change the admin password then you have to do it within the settings menu in the terminal

+it is used if a regular user is escalating to admin like changing a user's password

 ---
 ## File and Folder Information